spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse.md

 ## Synapse S3 Storage Provider

-If you'd like to use Synapse with a S3 storage backend.
+If you'd like to use Synapse with [Amazon S3](https://aws.amazon.com/s3/) an other S3-compatible storage backends.
-This method is implementing the S3 module for Synapse from [Matrix-Org](https://github.com/matrix-org/synapse-s3-storage-provider)
+This method is implementing the [S3 module for Synapse](https://github.com/matrix-org/synapse-s3-storage-provider)

+> Enabling the module will force the Synapse Container to [self-build](/docs/self-building.md) because of the S3 module installation.
+> So it is necessary that you don't set the `matrix_synapse_container_image_self_build` to false!

-You need to enable it in the config as followed:
+You need to enable S3 support in the config as followed:

 ```yaml
 # To enable the Module